seansolari/expam/docs/source/tutorials/classify.rst

 .. code-block:: console

-  $ expam run -d /path/to/reads --out example --taxonomy
+  $ expam classify -d /path/to/reads --out example --taxonomy

 .. code-block:: console

-  $ expam run -d /path/to/reads --out example_one
+  $ expam classify -d /path/to/reads --out example_one
   $ expam to_taxonomy --out example_one

 * Where before the results directory contained only a :code:`phy` subdirectory, it will now also contain a :code:`tax` folder.